Nex-ZMH/openclaw-model-switcher/README.md

 ### How It Works

-The switcher reads model configurations from `~/.openclaw/openclaw.json` and modifies the `agents.defaults.model.primary` field when you select a model.
+The manager reads model configurations from `~/.openclaw/openclaw.json` and modifies the `agents.defaults.model.primary` field when you select a model.

 ### Roadmap